junta/dydx-v3-rust/README.md

 see more examples in tests folder

-To call following API, you need python shared library to generate signature through [PyO3](https://github.com/PyO3/pyo3) and web3.py.
+To call following APIs, you need python shared library to generate signature through [PyO3](https://github.com/PyO3/pyo3) and web3.py.

 - Create a new order or Withdraw API which requires STARK signature
-- onboarding or ethPrivate(apiKeys) module's API which requires EIP-712-compliant Ethereum signature
+- Onboarding or EthPrivate(apiKeys) module's API which requires EIP-712-compliant Ethereum signature

 Here is sample installation steps via pyenv